meerpeer/Philosophers/README.md

 A variation on the [philosophers dining problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem).

- **Allowed external functions**:

-This is a school project and we were given limits on what we could use to create the program:
+This is a school project and we were given limits on the **allowed external functions**:

  memset, printf, malloc, free, write, usleep, gettimeofday, pthread_create,